riveraja/blog/posts/MGR-Migration from Standard Replication.md

 1. Shutdown mysqld instance on node2
 2. Upgrade node2's mysql packages to 5.7.14 with group replication plugin
 3. Start mysqld instance on node2 with 'group_replication_bootstrap_group = ON'
-4. Start group_replication, `STOP GROUP_REPLICATION; START GROUP_REPLICATION` this is the sequence since we have `group_replication_start_on_boot = ON`
+4. Start group_replication `STOP GROUP_REPLICATION; START GROUP_REPLICATION;` this is the sequence since we have 'group_replication_start_on_boot = ON'

 5. Shutdown mysqld instance on node3

 6. Wait for a minute and execute `STOP SLAVE; SHOW SLAVE STATUS\G START SLAVE;` on node2, note the Executed_Gtid_Set value on node2 as gtid_set

 ```
 Executed_Gtid_Set: 0440256a-6828-11e6-a097-00163ed83514:1-7351,
 9bd4bf53-61bf-11e6-aa38-00163e772659:1-2,
 c8690318-6828-11e6-88a7-00163e4aaba7:1
 ```

-6) Upgrade node3's mysql packages to 5.7.14 with group replication plugin and add skip-slave-start in it's my.cnf
+7. Upgrade node3's mysql packages to 5.7.14 with group replication plugin and add skip-slave-start in it's my.cnf
-7) Start mysqld instance on node3, start replication on node3 with `START SLAVE UNTIL SQL_AFTER_GTIDS='0440256a-6828-11e6-a097-00163ed83514:1-7351';`
+8. Start mysqld instance on node3, start replication on node3

+`START SLAVE UNTIL SQL_AFTER_GTIDS='0440256a-6828-11e6-a097-00163ed83514:1-7351';`

 8) Check `SHOW SLAVE STATUS\G` on node3 and once it shows `Slave_SQL_Running: No` execute `STOP SLAVE; RESET SLAVE ALL; RESET MASTER;` (on node3)
 9) Execute `CHANGE MASTER TO MASTER_USER='rplusr',MASTER_PASSWORD='rp1_Pwd#0' FOR CHANNEL 'group_replication_recovery';` on node3
 10) Set gtid_purged on node3